nightroman/Invoke-Build/README.md

 script can be called from any *PowerShell* code simply as `Invoke-Build`.

 **Step 2:**
-Set the current location to the *Invoke-Build\Demo* directory:
+Set the current location to the *Demo* directory:

-    Set-Location <your location>/Invoke-Build/Demo
+    Set-Location <path>/Demo

 **Step 3:**
 Take a look at the tasks of the default *.build.ps1* build script there: